united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 #### 4. Network Configuration

 Once your UMH instance is up and running, ensure it is placed in the same network as your machines.
-Additionally, ensure that the device running the Management Console is also within the same network.
+Additionally, verify that the device running the Management Console is also within the same network.
-This step is crucial for facilitating seamless communication, especially when using advanced tools like Grafana or Node-RED.

 While basic management and monitoring with the **Management Console** don't necessarily demand extensive network configuration, it's important to note that various open-source tools integrated into UMH do.
-For instance, issues may arise if your organization uses a misconfigured VPN or firewall that restricts certain ports, potentially impacting access to these tools.
+Therefore, to take full advantage of the UMH, ensure the reachability of the server's IP address and that the connection isn't blocked by a firewall, potentially impacting access to these tools.

 #### 5. Configure Connections and Data Sources